AndrejIT/map_unexplore/README.md

 Minetest map unexplore python script (and map v25 block preparser)

-Can be used to decrease minetest map size.
-When i tested, it decreased my map size from 2,5GB to 250MB.
-Also can be used to backup map.
+remap.py - Decrease minetest map size and saves it as backup(most likely even online). domap.py - Creates simple image, to show where player hawe built something. clrmap.py - Clears all objects from map and saves it as backup. mt_block_parser.py - Can be used to read map block data from your code.